Cyberjack (film): Visual effects

 The visual effects were done by British company The Magic Camera.
-CGI supervisor Alan Marques went through three different software suites, including market leader Wavefront, whose glossy images that did not mesh with the real world footage.
+CGI supervisor Alan Marques went through three different software suites, including market leader Wavefront, whose glossy images did not mesh with the real world footage.
 Eventually, it was decided to use LightWave 3D, a program for the Amiga.
 The lead computer was an Amiga 4000/040 with a Warp Engine accelerator card and 146 megabytes of RAM.
 The rendering process originally took one hour per frame, before a friend working for Team 17 recommended connecting it to a Raptor Plus rendering engine.
 This reduced times to about four minutes per frame.

 The SkyBus consisted of 15,000 polygons and 46 light sources.
 Its integration into the miniature streets during the remote hijack scene took one month to process.
 Some objects were rendered at half resolution and then blown up to 2048p, which gave them a softer, more film-like look.
 The team continued using the Amiga for its next film project, the James Bond film GoldenEye.